-Argument Example Comment prefix =CELL("prefix", R25) Returns the type of text alignment in a cell (in this case, cell R25).
+Argument Example Comment paren- theses =CELL("parentheses",D12) Returns 1 if a cell (in this case, D12) is formatted to have either positive values or all values displayed with parentheses.
+Otherwise, 0 is returned.
+A custom format is needed to make parentheses appear with positive values in the first place. prefix =CELL("prefix",R25) Returns the type of text alignment in a cell (in this case, cell R25).
 There are a few possibilities: a single quotation mark (') if the cell is left-aligned; a double quotation mark (") if the cell is right-aligned; a carat (^) if the cell is set to centered; or a backslash(\) if the cell is fill-aligned.
-If the cell being evaluated is blank or has a number, then the function returns nothing. protect =CELL ("protect",D12) Returns ${\mathbb 1}$ if a cell's protection (in this case, cell D12) is set to locked; otherwise, a ${\mathbb 0}$ is returned.
-The returned value is not affected by whether the worksheet is currently protected. row =CELL("row", Sales) Returns the row number of the first cell in the Sales range. type =CELL("type", D12) Returns a value corresponding to the type of information in a cell (in this case, cell D12).
-There are three possible values: b if the cell is blank; 1 if the cell has alphanumeric data; and ${\bf v}$ for all other possible values including numbers and errors. width =CELL("width") Returns the width of the last changed cell, rounded to an integer.
+If the cell being evaluated is blank or has a number, then the function returns nothing. protect =CELL("protect",D12) Returns 1 if a cell's protection (in this case, cell D12) is set to locked; otherwise, a 0 is returned.
+The returned value is not affected by whether the worksheet is currently protected. row =CELL("row",Sales) Returns the row number of the first cell in the Sales range. type =CELL("type",D12) Returns a value correspond- ing to the type of information in a cell (in this case, cell D12).
+There are three possible values: b if the cell is blank; 1 if the cell has alphanumeric data; and ∇ for all other possi- ble values including numbers and errors. width =CELL("width") Returns the width of the last changed cell, rounded to an integer.
 For example a width of 18.3 is returned as 18.